Skip to Content

 This simple syrup is easy to make, but takes some time if you want to dry your own flower petals before making the hibiscus simple syrup.
 It is also important to note that the color of the syrup can vary greatly depending on the color of the flowers used to make the syrup.
 We tried some blood red flowers and our syrup came out almost black!

-Right away when infusing the hibiscus starts to cast a red color in the water right when adding the petals.
+Right away when infusing the hibiscus starts to cast a red color in the water almost immediately when adding the petals.
 Hibiscus has been used with beets in natural food dye and it is such a bright red color.

 Red Hibiscus syrup in a glass jar with red Hibiscus flower and wooden bowl of sugar

-We heat the syrup until it boils, stirring to dissolve the sugar, then pull off the heat.
+Simply combine a cup of sugar and a cup of water in a saucepan over medium heat.
+Heat the syrup 5-10 minutes until it just boils, stirring until the sugar dissolves, then pull off the heat.
 Add the dried hibiscus petals and steep for at least 15 minutes.
-This was our desired color in that time, but you can go as long as an hour if you want a richer and more flavorful syrup with a darker color.
+This was our desired color in that time frame, but you can go as long as an hour if you want a richer and more flavorful syrup with a darker color.

 How Do You Store Hibiscus Syrup?